ZutrixPog/Efis/README.md

 - modify `port` to the port number you want Efis to listen on.
 - modify `backup_path` to the path where Efis will store its backups.
 - modify `backup_interval` to your desired backup interval in seconds.

+The server runs on tcp and the commands are issued as tcp messages. you can use **netcat** to connect to the running server and test functionalities.

 ## How to build with Docker